vrockai/pipeline-test/docs/content.md

 ---

-## Changes in the gut microbiota and risk of colonization by multidrug-resistant bacteria, infection and death in critical care patients.
+## Changes in the gut microbiota and risk of colonization by multidrug-resistant bacteria, infection and death in critical care patients
- 23.01.2022, _E Rubio, A Vergara, F Aziz, S Narváez, G Cuesta, M Hernández, D Toapanta, F Marco, J Fernández, A Soriano, J Vila, C Casals-Pascual_

-To investigate if the diversity and composition of the intestinal microbiota determines the risk of multi-drug resistant organism (MDRO) acquisition, infection and mortality in patients admitted to a liver intensive care unit (ICU).

 [Source](https://www.sciencedirect.com/science/article/abs/pii/S1198743X22000246)

-10.1016/j.cmi.2022.01.004

 ---